 You will gradually start conducting some work on your own, and taking responsibility for your own part in various projects.
-You will work closely with the other engineers, who will give you all the instruction you need to do your work.
+You will work closely with the other engineers.
+Who will give you all the instruction you need to do your work.
 There will always be someone close by in case you have any questions or need feedback.

 As well as practical work, engineering apprenticeships involve some desk or classroom-based study.
-Depending on where you do your apprenticeship, you may do this in-house alongside other apprentices and trainees, or you may spend one or two days each week at a local college or university.
+Depending on where you do your apprenticeship, you may do this in-house alongside other apprentices and trainees.
+Or, you may spend one or two days each week at a local college or university.
 Alternatively, you might study in blocks of one or two weeks at a time.

 Throughout your apprenticeship, you’ll have regular meetings with a buddy or supervisor to make sure you are up to speed on everything you need to know.
 Your skills and knowledge will be assessed.
 Which will usually be through a combination of coursework, written essays, written exams, and practical exams.

 Yes, you do get paid while you are training!
 You will usually receive at least the National Minimum Wage while training.
 In which case the amount you get paid will depend on your age, and the length of time you have been training.
 However, many employers choose to pay more than the minimum wage.
 Especially after the first year.